There are two important reasons for faculty to be aware of their rights and responsibilities in regard to students with disabilities:

 - What is the purpose of the course?

 - What are the skills or competencies needed in the field after graduation?

 - What methods of instruction and assessment are absolutely necessary?

 - What are acceptable levels of performance on these measures?

 Program requirements outside of these parameters would then be considered for reasonable accommodation to otherwise qualified students on a case-by-case basis.
 Here's an example.
 Most instructors would agree that it's important for students to attend class.
 You may have an attendance requirement that students must meet to pass your class.
-What if a student with a psychological disability enrolled in your class who was unable to meet that requirement?
-He/she may, for instance, be having difficulty regulating medications.
-If this student demonstrates to you that he/she has mastered the course material, and meets all the other requirements of the class, then it would not be correct to fail this student simply because they failed to meet the attendance requirement.
+What if a student with a medical or psychological disability enrolled in your class and was unable to meet that requirement?
+He may, for instance, be having difficulty regulating medications.
+If this student demonstrates to you that he has mastered the course material, and meets all the other requirements of the class, then it would not be correct to fail this student simply because they failed to meet the attendance requirement.